-On Monday, 18 March 2019, a research seminar on the post-Brexit relations between EU-China was given by Professor Paul Irwin Crookes to the China Construction Bank students as part of our Culture, Corporate and Business Seminar Series - weekly seminars that aim to showcase the research of leading academics in areas of politics, economics, and finance.
+On Monday, 18 March 2019, a research seminar on the post-Brexit relations between EU-China was given by Professor Paul Irwin Crookes to the CCB Executives as part of a series of weekly seminars which are aimed to showcase the research of leading academics in areas of politics, economics, and finance.

 Professor Crookes is a highly acclaimed academic and author.
 He has published extensively in numerous journals and policy forums.
 He is also well known amongst think-tanks like Chatham House and RUSI, as well as the EU-Asia Centre in Brussels where he delivered numerous presentations.
 He is also an expert in engaging the development of EU/china Trade relations at a policy making level.

 In his seminar, Professor Crookes touched on several key issues that underscore the relationship between China and the EU.
 In particular, he talked about how these two major economies, with their respective global interests, are working towards establishing a more committed relationship with each other.
 Professor Cooke highlighted to the students that the focus of the EU on multilateral relations - a concept that the EU fundamentally believes in – is particularly of importance, especially how it interacts with China’s current and future policies.

 Professor Crookes also provided a broad sketch of his analysis on a spectrum of themes of common interest.
 He explained that the analysis highlighted several underlying problems in the EU-China relationship which feature prominently both in areas of progress as well as in areas of tension.
 Of interest are the issues regarding political pluralism as well as societal issues like environmental protection, climate change, human rights, and animal rights, just to name a few.